Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

     1. (`ncn-mw#`) Cordon and drain the node.

        ```bash
-       kubectl drain --ignore-daemonsets=true --delete-local-data=true <node to be rebooted>
+       kubectl drain --ignore-daemonsets=true --delete-emptydir-data <node to be rebooted>
        ```

        There may be pods that cannot be gracefully evicted because of Pod Disruption Budgets (PDB).
 This will result in messages like the following: